-Day 13 – Bus to Delhi
+Day 13 – Keylong to Delhi

-The bus started at 6.30 in the morning.
+The bus started at 6.30 in the morning from Keylong.
 The ticket is for Rs.
 852 till Delhi.
 The last evening I had befriended a couple from Portugal, the man was Italian and the woman a Colombian.
-They were the only other passengers traveling till Delhi in that bus.
+They were the only other passengers traveling till Delhi on that bus.
 I booked a seat behind the driver.

 A local girl sat next to me and she shared about the life of people in Lahaul Valley.
-She studies in college in Manali and also helps in farming in her village.
+She studies in a college in Manali and also helps in farming in her village.
 She shared with me her story of crossing Rohtang Pass in winters with her father.
 Also horror stories of people dying while trying to cross the path.

 The bus stops for breakfast is at Kokshar, the last village before the ascent to Rohtang La.
 It felt so good to have delicious warm aloo parantha and curd(Rs.
 60) after such a long time.
 I was majorly surviving on Thukpa in the entire trip to Ladakh.

 It takes a long time to come down the Pass as the roads are usually lined with vehicles for few kilometers to get their permit checked to Rohtang La.
-Bus stops just before Manali for lunch.
-The bus starts from Manali at 1.30 pm and then stops at Mandi.
+Bus stops just before Manali for lunch, starts from again at 1.30 pm and then stops at Mandi.

 Day 14 – Reached Delhi at 4.30 am

 To all the solo women travelers out there, I felt extremely safe in Ladakh.
 Therefore I also hitchhiked in a bindaas way which I would not do in any metropolitan city.
-If you wish me to address me some questions as solo woman travelers regarding safety and stay in future, I would be very happy to allay your fears.
+If you wish me to address some questions as solo woman travelers regarding safety and stay in the future, I would be very happy to allay your fears.
 It is one place I was so relieved to forget my gender.

-- I stayed at Kunga Hotel in Leh.
+I stayed at Kunga Hotel in Leh.
 Their normal tariff is Rs.
 1500-2000.
-As first two days my stay was part of my work travel, I was planning to shift to cheaper accommodation, they very generously decided to host me in their hotel only.
+As the first two days of my stay were part of my work travel, I was planning to shift to cheaper accommodation on the third day.
+But to my surprise, they very generously decided to host me in their hotel only.
 They obliged me and I stayed actually for Rs.700.
-Kaustubha Simon – 9410146047 or [email protected].
+You can contact them at Kaustubha Simon – 9410146047 or [email protected].

-- Panamik – Baltipa Homestay – SkalzangDolker – 9419306704.
+My accommodation in Panamik was at Baltipa Homestay.
+The name of the owner is Skalzang Dolker and you can contact them at 9419306704.
 Their relative Stanzin (9469515074) has a guest house in Hunder for Rs.
 700-800.